histogrammar/histogrammar-docs/tutorials/python-pyroot/index.md

 Histogrammar has a few other binning methods:

    * `CentrallyBin`: a fixed set of irregularly spaced bins, defined by _bin centers._ Specifying the irregularly spaced bins by their centers has two nice features: no gaps and no underflow/overflow.
 It has an analogy with one-dimensional clustering.
 As of Histogrammar version 0.7, an automated translation to ROOT has not been defined.
-   * `AdaptivelyBin`: the ultimate binning method for when you know nothing about the distribution: you specify a maximum number of bins and it adapts irregular bin centers to fit.
-It uses a one-dimensional clusering algrithm to adjust the bin centers, and the maximum memory use is finite (capped by the maximum number of bins).
-As of Histogrammar version 0.7, however, an automated translation to ROOT has not been defined.
-   * `Partition`: could be used for irregularly spaced bins defined by _bin edges,_ though it was intended for groups of plots with different cuts (such as a series of different pseudorapidity cuts or heavy ion centrality bins).
+   * `IrregularlyBin`: could be used for irregularly spaced bins defined by _bin edges,_ though it was intended for groups of plots with different cuts (such as a series of different pseudorapidity cuts or heavy ion centrality bins).
    * `Categorize`: like `SparselyBin`, but with string-valued categories, rather than numbers.
 A histogram over a categorical domain is also known as a "bar chart."
 There's a certain program that excels at these.

-Although `SparselyBin` requires more a priori knowledge (the bin width) than `AdaptivelyBin`, the fixed bin width and alignment of bins with round numbers are very useful in an analysis.

 All of these are aggregators "of the second kind" in [the specification](../../specification).

 ### Structures made of histograms

-If "first kind" primitives like `Count`, `Average`, and `Deviate` are like stars and binning methods like `Bin`, `SparselyBin`, and `AdaptivelyBin` are like clusters of stars, there are yet larger structures like galaxies and galactic clusters.
+If "first kind" primitives like `Count`, `Average`, and `Deviate` are like stars and binning methods like `Bin`, `SparselyBin`, and `Categorize` are like stellar clusters, there are yet larger structures like galaxies and galactic clusters.
 Some of the things we do in an analysis involve a coordinated use of multiple histograms.

 One of the most common is an efficiency plot: the probability of passing a cut as a function of some binned variable.
 You could make this by filling two histograms, one with the cut, the other without, and then dividing them, but Histogrammar has a built-in primitive: